OCG-labs/gpt-server-api/README.md

 ##### /chat/article

-* Edit the GPT model to your liking in server/server.js
+* Edit the GPT model to your liking in server/server.js *IMPORTANT NOTE: CHANGING THE MODEL CAN HAVE UNFORSEEN BUGS*

 <img width="831" alt="Screenshot 2024-05-03 at 12 38 03 PM" src="https://github.com/OCG-labs/gpt-server-api/assets/121247975/7950dd55-63b5-41a4-ba47-59436cf9917e">